scalabli/yadig/docs/installation.rst

 Python Version
 --------------

 We recommend using the latest version of Python.
-Flask supports Python 3.7 and newer.
+Citus supports Python 3.7 and newer.

 Dependencies
 ------------

-These distributions will be installed automatically when installing Flask.
+These distributions will be installed automatically when installing Citus.

 * `Werkzeug`_ implements WSGI, the standard Python interface between applications and servers.